Turkey passes anti-terrorism law reform

-ANKARA Turkey's parliament passed a reform of its anti-terrorism laws late on Thursday, narrowing the definition of terrorist propaganda in line with EU demands that it boost freedom of expression.
+ANKARA Turkey's parliament passed a reform of its anti-terrorism laws in a vote late on Thursday, narrowing the definition of terrorist propaganda in line with EU demands that it boost freedom of expression.

 Turkey has used the legislation widely to prosecute thousands of politicians, activists and journalists, frequently for things they have said or written.